nuthanc/angular_course/forms-reactive-start/README.md

 * Now, we need to add Validators as the 2nd argument while creating the FormControl
   * We need to put only the reference and not call it
 * You can inspect the input classes to check this Validation

+### Reactive Getting Access to Controls

+* In TD approach, we used Local Reference but here we can use get method of signupForm(FormGroup) to aget access to the controls
+  * get takes control name or path to the control
+  * path will be the name if there is only 1 level of nesting
+* We can add css styles as before